Pain · German engineering

 German quality meets US marketing noise

 The home-market quality signal that closes a German conversation does not open a US one.
-The US procurement reader is not buried in noise; the reader is filtering for category, peer set, service, and price.
+The US procurement buyer is not buried in noise; the buyer is filtering for category, peer set, service, and price.

 See the pain →